We need volunteers to come and help us keep the elephants in the forest, carry out health checks whilst educating our community by teaching English.

 We have many add-ons in the village that volunteers can take part in if they wish, such as: Muay Thai lessons, basket weaving, head band weaving, river tubing, Thai massage, night hikes, cooking class & forest sleep outs.

-You will be picked up in Chiang Mai, brought to a hostel and leave to the sanctuary the next morning.
+You will be picked up in Chiang Mai, brought to a hostel from which you leave to the sanctuary the next morning.

 Our accommodation is very simple, volunteers will be staying with a host family in a homestay where you will be provided with your own room that will consist of a mattress on the floor, a mosquito net and a bathroom with a cold bucket shower (perfect for after a hike!).
 All homestays vary in shapes and sizes depending on the homestay allocated.
 Homestays will provide a packed lunch and dinner in their home whereas breakfast will be provided at our communal base hut where our visitors/volunteers hang out during freetime.